 Incorrectly using thermal impedances can produce significant errors.
-Read Micron technical note TN-00-08, "Thermal Applications," prior to using the thermal impedances listed in Table 7.
-For designs that are expected to last several years and require the flexibility to use several designs, consider using final target theta values, rather than existing values, to account for larger thermal impedances.
+Read Micron technical note TN-00-08, "Thermal Applications" prior to using the thermal impedances listed in Table 7.
+For designs that are expected to last several years and require the flexibility to use several DRAM die shrinks, consider using final target theta values (rather than existing values) to account for increased thermal impedances from the die size reduction.